SMS Basilisk (1862)

 SMS Basilisk was a Camäleon-class gunboat of the Prussian Navy (later the Imperial German Navy) that was launched in 1862.
 A small vessel, armed with only three light guns, Basilisk served during all three wars of German unification in the 1860s and early 1870s.
 The ship was present during the Battle of Heligoland in May 1864 during the Second Schleswig War, but was too slow to engage the Danish squadron.
 During the Austro-Prussian War of 1866 and the Franco-Prussian War of 1870–1871, Basilisk was stationed in the North Sea to help defend the coast, but she did not see action during either conflict.
 Between 1873 and 1875, she was employed experimentally as the first torpedo-armed warship of the German fleet.
 Basilisk was decommissioned in 1875, renamed "Mine Barge No. 1", and converted into a naval mine storage hulk.
 The details of her fate are unrecorded, but she was still in service in that capacity at least as late as 1900.
 Sometime thereafter, she was broken up.

 Design

+The Camäleon-class gunboats came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
+In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two gunboats to be built over the next fifteen years, of which eight became the Camäleon class.
+They were similar to the contemporaneous Jäger-class gunboats, but were substantially larger vessels.

 Basilisk was 43.28 m long, with a beam of 6.96 m and a draft of 2.67 m.
 She displaced 422 t at full load.
 The ship's crew consisted of 4 officers and 67 enlisted men.
 She was powered by a single marine steam engine that drove one 3-bladed screw propeller, with steam provided by two coal-fired trunk boilers, which gave her a top speed of 9.3 kn at 320 PS.
 As built, she was equipped with a three-masted schooner rig.
 The ship was armed with a battery of one rifled 15 cm 24-pounder gun and two rifled 12 cm 12-pounder guns, all three of which were muzzleloaders.